How to Hide Call Logs & Keep Your Call History Private

 Apps That Actually Work for Hiding Call Logs

-1) DailyNewsTalk – The Disguised News App
+1) DailyNewsTalk – A Privacy-Focused Calling App

 2. Hide Numbers from Contact List